snnclsr/visualize_optimizers/README.md

-Visualization of different Deep Learning optimization algorithms on some set of optimization test functions.
+Visualization of various Deep Learning optimization algorithms on some set of optimization test functions.
+Algorithms are implemented in NumPy from scratch.

 Currently implemented algorithms: